-It's fair to say that the chief corollary of Einstein's special and general theories of relativity is that time doesn't really exist.
+It's fair to say the chief corollary of Einstein's special and general theories of relativity is that time doesn't really exist.
 As Julian Barbour points out in his outstandingly challenging and marvelous End of Time, Einstein’s general theory of relativity is best formalized in terms of what is now called geometrodynamics.
-That deep structure inherent to Einstein’s theory was not discovered until the late 1950s, by physicists Paul Dirac, Richard Arnowitt, Stanley Deser and Charles Misner.
+That deep structure intrinsic to Einstein’s theory was not discovered until the late 1950s, by physicists Paul Dirac, Richard Arnowitt, Stanley Deser and Charles Misner.
 The elements of geometrodynamics are the members of the set of mass-embellished Riemmanian 3-spaces — i.e. they are chunks of solid space that have “mass” associated with each point (mass being a uniquely invariant form of “charge” that has the units of “energy”).
 Each of these chunks of space — painted, if you will, with mass — is a continuum (although the mass associated with a point can be perfectly zero).
 Each is finite (although each corresponds to an instantaneous snap-shot, as it were, of the whole universe).
 Each has associated with every of its infinite points a 3-dimensional curvature (i.e. the objects are generally non-Euclidean, although said curvature may be 0).
 Barbour emphasizes that this set can be considered as corresponding quite perfectly to the set of souls — Leibniz’s monads, to be precise.

 Einstein’s theories, however, along with Schrödinger’s wave mechanical atomic theory are remarkably and it seems resolutely reflective of Spinoza’s philosophy, which philosophy stands in extreme contrast to Leibniz’s.
 Indeed, both Einstein and Schrödinger considered Spinoza the greatest philosopher ever.
 Heisenberg’s quantum mechanical atomic theory, on the other hand, along with Bohr’s Copenhagen Interpretation thereof stand poignantly in contrast to Einstein’s and Schrödinger’s theories and correspond deeply — although rather irresolutely — to Leibniz’s philosophy.
 Hence I think a physical theory which resolves to reflect the philosophy of Leibniz is waiting to be discovered.